studley13/studley13.github.io/_posts/2018-07-29-home-rolled-containers.md

 network connection between them to be fully useful for an unprivileged user (the various container managers tend to use virtnet drivers to assist with this).

+---

+Hopefully, this tool will enable me to make maximum utilisation of this tool for setting up development environments on my server.
+It has already proven to work so now I just need to prove it useful.